Palpitations: Prognosis

 Many people worry when they feel palpitations.
 However, in most cases, the cause of palpitations is harmless, so detailed medical tests are often not needed.
 Following up with a primary care doctor can help track symptoms and decide if a heart specialist (cardiologist) is needed.

 If someone is at high risk of having a serious heart problem, they may need more testing and treatment.
 Once the cause of palpitations is found, effective treatments exist.
 They are backed by good medical research.
 Working closely with patients to make treatment decisions and involving a healthcare team including nurses, nurse practitioners, physician assistants, and doctors can help ensure the best care and follow-up.

 Prevalence

-Palpitations are common in the general population.
-They are more so in those with structural heart disease.
-There are four types of sensations: Extra-systolic (premature heartbeats), Tachycardic (rapid heart rate), Anxiety-related, and Intense palpitations.
-Anxiety-related palpitations are the most common.
-They often happen due to stress or psychological factors.
-We must evaluate patients to tell apart harmless causes from serious heart issues.
-Providers can choose the right tests and treatments by knowing these categories.
+Palpitations are common in the general population, more so in those with structural heart disease.